 - Create an outfit you could wear again.
 (Good design, well sewn, etc.) - Use those recycled materials! - Re-use that trash! (items that are destined for the land fill) - Make something related to the Fair theme!
-(This year its "A Wheel in Time: Cultivating Roots") - Register Now!
+"Two Little Ducks; Quack Quack" - Register Now!
 You may have everything you need right in your own backyard!